zaphosting/docs/docs/hl2-plugins.md

 ---
 id: hl2-plugins
 title: "Half-Life 2: Install plugins on your own server"
-description: "Information on how to install plugins on your Half-Life 2 server from ZAP-Hosting"
+description: "Discover how to customize and enhance your game server with Sourcemod and Metamod for better management and features → Learn more now"
 sidebar_label: Install Plugins
 services:
   - gameserver-hl2